roberd13/dsedocker/README.md

 * `/var/lib/datastax-studio`: Studio Data

-To persist data it is recommended that you pre-create directories and map them via the Docker run command.
+To persist data it is recommended that you pre-create directories and map them via the Docker run command to.

 **DataStax recommends the following mounts be made**